Click here for an image of the Library as you enter the door, with a general explanation of where to find things

 Members of the Department have access to the Library at all times [yes, 24 hours a day, 7 days a week, 52 weeks a year, if you're that keen!]

-Space is rather limited, so we ask that you do not make yourself a 'nest' with piles of papers, but take the material you are working on with you when you leave.
+Space is rather limited, so we ask that you do not make yourself a 'nest' with piles of papers.
 Similarly, whilst it is reasonable to have cups of coffee [etc] if you are working long hours in the Library, you should return your mugs to the kitchen, or empty and throw away disposable cups.

 If the Library is busy, those needing to use the computers for work are given priority over those checking Facebook, but this is not usually a problem.

-Laptops may also be used, and as we provide access to the network via Lapwing, you should only need your Raven password.
-You will need to be introduced to the Computer Officer, Ian Clark, to help with set-up.
+To use your laptop, you should only need your Raven password to access the network.
+You may need to be introduced to the Computer Officer, Ian Clark, to help with set-up.
 Please check his wiki regarding the Department's computing facilities.

 You should not leave your laptop, its connection leads, or any other valuables, in the Library, as we cannot take responsibility for them.
 There have been thefts from offices and labs in the department, even though the building is 'secure'.